Address for your GPS:

 !
 Click here for Google Maps Link !

-Until October 31st every 2nd and 4th sunday per month and on national holidays.
+We open on Good Friday until October 31st every 2nd and 4th Sunday per month and on national holidays, beside Easter sunday.

 Opening hours: 1100 to 1700